 The global population pyramid: How global demography has changed and what we can expect for the 21st century

 In 1950 there were 2.5 billion people on the planet.
-Now in 2019, there are 7.7 billion.
-By the end of the century the UN expects a global population of 11.2 billion.
-The visualization of the population pyramid below makes it possible to understand this enormous global transformation.
+Now, there are more than 8 billion.
+By the end of the century, the UN expects a global population of around 10.4 billion.
+This visualization of the population pyramid makes it possible to understand this enormous global transformation.